 It can be very difficult to define the actual costs, as these will vary from company to company.
 We want to make sure you get the very best quote available to you.
 That’s why we will want to provide you with as much information as possible before you select your chosen supplier.

-Most fish & chip van costs are between £3.50 to £15.00 per head, dependent on your specific requirements.
+The answer to the question of how much does a fish & chip van cost? is typically between £4.50 to £15.00 per head, dependent on your specific requirements.
 To help you understand your requirements, we have summed up the most important questions you need to ask before hiring a fish & chip van.

 How many guests are you catering for?